XER00xx/home-lab/Mini-SOC-Wazuh-Active-Directory/README.md

 ```

 **Screenshot — ![PowerShell reconnaissance commands executed on WIN10 workstation](Screenshots/ss10.jpg)**
 > PowerShell terminal on WIN10 showing the execution of recon commands.
-Event ID 4688 (Process Creation) was generated for each command, captured by the Wazuh agent and forwarded to SIEM.
+Event Process Creation was generated for each command, captured by the Wazuh agent and forwarded to SIEM.

 **Screenshot — ![Wazuh custom rule 100001 triggering on suspicious PowerShell execution](Screenshots/ss11.jpg)**
 > Wazuh alert dashboard showing custom rule 100001 firing — "Suspicious PowerShell Execution Detected" — with the full command-line visible in the event details.